Age Friendly Vale

 Age Friendly Vale Charter

-Partners are working together to develop an Age Friendly Vale Charter that shows the PSB’s specific areas of focus and commitments where we can work together as partners, side by side with our community to ensure that people are ageing well in the Vale.
+Partners have worked together to develop an Age Friendly Vale Charter that shows the PSB’s specific areas of focus and commitments where we can work together as partners, side by side with our community to ensure that people are ageing well in the Vale.
 The Charter has taken into account what residents, community groups and partners have told us.
 We will continue to hear directly from those aged 50 and over living and working in the Vale to inform the future Action Plan to ensure we’re focusing on the issues we can have the biggest effect on that matter most.

 You can view the Charter and our 8 Commitments that we will be working towards.